Carolin Emcke: Career

 Since 2004 Emcke has moderated a monthly discussion series titled Streitraum at the Schaubühne theatre in Berlin.
 In 2006 and 2007 she worked as an advisor to the Hamburg Media School.
-Since 2014, she has been working as a freelance-writer and columnist for Süddeutsche Zeitung and El Pais.
+Since 2014, she has been working as a freelance-writer and columnist for Süddeutsche Zeitung and El País.
 She has served on the jury of the Bavarian Book Prize.

 Emcke has held seminars and lectures on topics such as globalisation, theories of violence, and cultural identity.
 In 2008 she published Stumme Gewalt: Nachdenken über die RAF ("Mute force: reflections on the Red Army Faction"), a memorial to her godfather, Alfred Herrhausen, who was murdered by the Red Army Faction on 30 November 1989.
 The work is aimed at encouraging dialogue between groups in societies, without violence, revenge, and disrespect.
 Emcke received the Theodor Wolff Prize for the book.